opensecuritycontroller/community/designs/osc-packaging/kolla/osc-kolla.md

 ## Design Changes

 This proposed design builds the OSC Kolla container image directly from the [OSC source code on GitHub](#osc-code).
 There are multiple ways to achieve this:
-1. **Using multiple container images:** the `osc-build` container starts from an existing Kolla image, for instance the `Kolla base` container and contains the jre, git, maven and everything we need to build OSC; the `osc-base` container starts from `osc-build`, git clones the OSC source code and builds it, it will also need to clean up unnecessary tools such as maven and the source files after the build is finished; then the `osc` container itself which runs the OSC service.
+1. **Using multi-stage build:** the `osc` container starts from an existing Kolla image, for instance the `Kolla base` container and adds the jdk, git, maven and everything we need to build OSC.
+This container then uses a [multi-stage](#docker-multi-stage) approach to clone the OSC source then build the OSC binaries discarding what is no longer needed (build tools, source code, etc).
+After building the OSC binaries the container then runs the OSC service.
 2. **Using Kolla scripts to get and build the OSC source code:** This means the OSC binaries will be present on the environment building the `osc` container and must be copied into the container image.